AILIFE4798/Hoverboard-Firmware-Hack-Gen2.x-MM32/README.md

  Pre-compiled binary is available

+### if you can see this text, that probably means this repo is not maintained any more

 ## Installation
 Check [here](https://github.com/RoboDurden/Hoverboard-Firmware-Hack-Gen2.x/wiki/MM32SPIN05PF%E2%80%90Layout-2.8) for step by step toturial on how to install this firmware on your board